Overview

 ROAS (Return on Ad Spend) is the most direct measure of advertising revenue efficiency: how much revenue do your ads generate for every rupee spent on media?
 Unlike ROI, which accounts for the cost of goods sold and operating expenses, ROAS is purely a revenue-to-spend ratio.
 It tells you whether your ads are driving revenue, not whether that revenue is profitable.

-Understanding ROAS is essential before making any bid adjustment, budget reallocation, or campaign pause decision.
-Use the ROAS Calculator to run these calculations quickly.
+Understanding ROAS matters before making any bid adjustment, budget reallocation, or campaign pause decision.
+Run the ROAS Calculator to get these numbers quickly.

 What you need before you start: